Title: Artist, Educator

 Mario Enrique Castillo Enriquez, Artist and Educator, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in new media and academia.

 Mr. Castillo realized at an early age that expressing himself through various facets of art was a necessity.
-While retired from teaching art, he remains active in its creation and endeavors to continue taking his work through new ventures.
-As an educator, he taught at Columbia College, Plaza de la Raza, Immaculate Heart College and various other institutions.
-He was also well-known in his career for directing murals, such as his time spent in this role at Triton College, Bemis Foundation, Halsted Urban Progress Center, Joliet Junior College and SAIC & Lincoln Park Cultural Center among many other places.
-Some of his other achievements include his research in perceptualism in paintings that create the feeling of the fourth dimension and alterations in color perception.
-Mr. Castillo’s research also focuses on visual investigation into discovering peculiar ways of presenting the human condition on this planet using superimposed layers of different states of realities and warping images and space to turn them upside-down.
+While retired from teaching art, he remains active in its creation and endeavors to continue his experimentation.
+As an educator, he taught at Columbia College, University of Illinois and various other institutions.
+In his career he directed various mural workshops such as the ones at Triton College, Bemis Foundation, & the University of Guadalajara.
+Mr. Castillo is the the first Latino artist to paint a mural for the 1960’s Mural Renaissance in the USA, the first artist to do a multicultural mural and the first to create the prototype model by which students would help with the designing and painting of a mural.
+Mr. Castillo’s other achievements include his research in Perceptualism in paintings that create the feeling of the fourth dimension and alterations in color perception.
+The layering technique goes back to 1962 when he started using the Paleolithic technique of superimposition of drawings done on cave walls.
+Mr. Castillo’s research also focuses on visual investigation into discovering peculiar ways of presenting the human condition by using superimposed layers of different states of realities so as to invert their meaning.

 For more information, please visit:

 The Museum of Fine Arts, Houston Castillo Archives

 Castillo’s Work at the Smithsonian American Museum

 Contact Mr. Castillo: